WPTF: WPTF-FM

 WPTF added an FM station on 94.5 MHz in 1949, with its antenna placed on the tallest of the AM station's three towers.
 At the beginning both stations operated from 410 South Salisbury street in Downtown Raleigh.
 The tower used by WPTF-FM when it signed on is currently used by WKIX-FM.
 WPTF-FM later moved to 94.7.
 The station played classical music before switching to album rock and the new call letters WQDR-FM in 1973, and later became a Country music station, still co-owned by Curtis Media.

 WPTF-TV

 In 1977, Durham Life bought the Triangle's longtime NBC affiliate, WRDU-TV (channel 28) and changed the call letters to WPTF-TV.
 All three stations were housed at studios in the Highwoods office park on Raleigh's north end.
-This station is now WRDC Channel 28.
+This station is now WRDC Channel 28 and affiliated with My Network TV.